-SECTION 46 INCOMPLETE SUBDIVISION APPLICATIONS
+SECTION 45 INCOMPLETE SUBDIVISION APPLICATIONS

-- 46.1 The Subdivision Authority may refuse to accept and process a subdivision application where the information required under Section 45 and/or as described in a Notification of Incompleteness has not been submitted, is determined to be deficient, is still incomplete, or in the opinion of the Subdivision Authority the quality of the material supplied is inadequate to properly evaluate the application. - 46.2 If the Subdivision Authority makes a determination that the application is refused due to incompleteness, the applicant shall be notified in writing with reasons in the manner as described in subsection 45.2. - 46.3 The notification provided for in subsection 45.2(b) shall include for the applicant the required information on the filing of an appeal and to which appeal board body the appeal lies, either the local appeal board or provincial Municipal Government Board, in accordance with the parameters of the MGA.
+- 45.1 The Subdivision Authority may refuse to accept and process a subdivision application where the information required under Section 44 and/or as described in a Notification of Incompleteness has not been submitted, is determined to be deficient, is still incomplete, or in the opinion of the Subdivision Authority the quality of the material supplied is inadequate to properly evaluate the application. - 45.2 If the Subdivision Authority makes a determination that the application is refused due to incompleteness, the applicant shall be notified in writing with reasons in the manner as described in subsection 44.2. - 45.3 The notification provided for in subsection 44.2(b) shall include for the applicant the required information on the filing of an appeal and to which appeal board body the appeal lies, either the local appeal board or provincial Municipal Government Board, in accordance with the parameters of the MGA.

-SECTION 50 47 APPLICATION AND DECISION
+SECTION 50 46 APPLICATIONS AND DECISION

-- 47.1 All applications for subdivision approval shall be evaluated by the Village in accordance with the following criteria: - (a) compliance with statutory plans, bylaws, and regulations; - (b) adequacy of road access; - (c) provision of municipal services and utilities, including a storm water drainage plan; - (d) compatibility with adjacent land uses; - (e) accessibility to emergency services; - (f) site suitability in terms of minimum dimensional standards for lots and all other criterion in this bylaw as specified in the applicable land use district in Schedule 2. - (g) any other matters the Village may consider necessary. - 47.2 For the purpose of infill development, an application which proposes to subdivide an accessory structure onto a separate lot may be considered by the Subdivision Authority where: - (a) the proposed lots meet the provisions of Schedule 3 (Dimensional Standards and Setbacks); - (b) the existing and proposed buildings meet the provisions of Schedule 3 (Dimensional Standards and Setbacks) based on the lot proposed layout;
+- 46.1 All applications for subdivision approval shall be evaluated by the Village in accordance with the following criteria: - (a) compliance with statutory plans, bylaws, and regulations; - (b) adequacy of road access; - (c) provision of municipal services and utilities, including a storm water drainage plan; - (d) compatibility with adjacent land uses; - (e) accessibility to emergency services; - (f) site suitability in terms of minimum dimensional standards for lots and all other criterion in this bylaw as specified in the applicable land use district in Schedule 2. - (g) any other matters the Village may consider necessary. - 46.2 For the purpose of infill development, an application which proposes to subdivide an accessory structure onto a separate lot may be considered by the Subdivision Authority where: - (a) the proposed lots meet the provisions of Schedule 3 (Dimension Standards and Setbacks);

-- (c) the access of each lot is provided from a public roadway not a lane or laneway; - (d) all lots are serviceable to the satisfaction of the municipality. - 47.3 At the time of subdivision and as a condition of approval, 10 percent of the lands to be subdivided shall be dedicated as municipal and/or school reserve in accordance with the provisions of the Municipal Government Act.
-The Village may take municipal and/or school reserve in one or a combination of the following methods: - (a) land, - (b) land similar in quality to the land being proposed to be subdivided, - (c) money in lieu, or - (d) deferral to the balance of the subject property. - 47.4 Money-in-lieu of municipal reserve shall be placed in a special reserve fund, administered by the Village, to be used for recreation area and facility construction and improvement. - 47.5 In residential areas, the Village may allocate municipal and/or school reserve for the purpose of developing parks, playgrounds, trail systems, recreation facilities, schools and similar uses. - 47.6 In commercial or industrial areas, the Village may allocate municipal reserve for the purpose of providing a buffer between incompatible land uses or to augment the parks and trails system. - 47.7 In addition to Municipal Reserve, land that is deemed to be protected may be left in its natural state and allocated as environmental reserve or environmental reserve easement in accordance with the provisions of the Municipal Government Act.
+- (b) the existing and proposed buildings meet the provisions of Schedule 3 (Dimension Standards and Setbacks) based on the lot proposed layout; - (c) the access of each lot is provided from a public roadway not a lane or laneway; - (d) all lots are serviceable to the satisfaction of the municipality. - 46.3 At the time of subdivision and as a condition of approval, 10 percent of the lands to be subdivided shall be dedicated as municipal and/or school reserve in accordance with the provisions of the MGA.
+The Village may take municipal and/or school reserve in one or a combination of the following methods: - (a) land; - (b) land similar in quality to the land being proposed to be subdivided; - money in lieu; or - (d) deferral to the balance of the subject property. - 46.4 Money-in-lieu of municipal reserve shall be placed in a special reserve fund, administered by the Village, to be used for recreation area and facility construction and improvement. - 46.5 The Village will coordinate the location of new schools and the allocation of school reserves in the Municipality with the local school divisions. - 46.6 In residential areas, the Village may allocate municipal and/or school reserve for the purpose of developing parks, playgrounds, trail systems, recreation facilities, schools and similar uses. - 46.7 In commercial or industrial areas, the Village may allocate municipal reserve for the purpose of providing a buffer between incompatible land uses or to augment the parks and trails system. - 46.8 In addition to Municipal Reserve, land that is deemed to be protected may be left in its natural state and allocated as environmental reserve or environmental reserve easement in accordance with the provisions of the MGA.

-SECTION 51 48 LOT DESIGN
+SECTION 51 47 LOT DESIGN